We know our prospective law students have many questions about law school in general and about Michigan Law in particular.

 • What supporting materials need to be submitted with my application?

 We need a completed application (that is, the filled-out FlexApp together with a résumé), the LSAC report (with transcripts from all colleges and universities you have attended, LSAT scores, and recommendation(s) if using LSAC’s Recommender Service), personal statement, optional essays (if any), recommendation(s) (if sending directly to us rather than via LSAC), and application fee ($75) or fee waiver.
-Note: one recommendation is required, but three are allowed and suggested.
+Note: one recommendation is required, but four are allowed and three are suggested.
 If there is any information in your application you wish to clarify—for example, your undergraduate record or gaps in employment—you may submit that information in the “Attachments” section under “Addendum.”
 You may submit as many addenda as you need.

 • Does Michigan offer application fee waivers?
 If so, how can I get one?